BespokeSynth/BespokeSynthDocs/README.md

 ## Community-built documentation for [Bespoke Synth](https://www.bespokesynth.com/).
-Offical docs are [here](https://www.bespokesynth.com/docs/).
+Official docs [here](https://www.bespokesynth.com/docs/).

-- You can find the most recent builds for Mac/Windows/Linux at [bespokesynth.com](https://www.bespokesynth.com/), or in the [Releases](https://github.com/awwbees/BespokeSynth/releases) section on GitHub
+- You can find the most recent builds for Mac/Windows/Linux at [bespokesynth.com](https://www.bespokesynth.com/), or in the [Releases](https://github.com/BespokeSynth/BespokeSynth/releases) section on GitHub

 - Sign up [here](http://bespokesynth.substack.com/) to receive an email for new releases